highcharts/highcharts/ts/Data/README.md

 ### Saving Data

 How to save a table depends on the store type and use case.
-In a strict server-less situation, instead of the save function you usally use the related converter.
+In a strict server-less situation, instead of the save function you usually use the related converter.

 ```TypeScript